How to Reinforce an Entry Door

 Reinforce the door frame

-The strike plate acts as an anchor point for a door’s deadbolt and is responsible for keeping the door locked tight.
+The strike plate acts as an anchor point for a door’s deadbolt lock and is responsible for keeping the door locked tight.
 However, because a door’s frame is usually only an inch thick, consistent force to the door may end up breaking the frame, which compromises the strike plate and therefore the lock.

 For this reason, it’s important to reinforce the door frame so that it can withstand forceful entry.
 The best way to do this is to add a layer of steel to prevent the door frame from splitting.
 The steel should be placed over the door jamb, the flat surface that runs vertically up either side of the door frame and which houses the strike plate.